 These pages are the blueprint for a great jazz website, but you can tailor any page to fit your style.
 For more design inspiration, check out our Website Examples page and the Beautiful Website Templates category of our blog.

-If you need a little more help we recommend checking out the 10 principles of great music web design.
+If you need a little more help we recommend checking out our free online guide How to make a website for your music.
 This will give you a bit more insight into what it takes to create a successful jazz website.
 Get started now and in no time you’ll be tootin’ your own horn at how awesome your website is!

 Build a stunning band website and store in minutes